lzhyu/deeprl-ppo/README.md

 If all prerequisites are installed, type "python ppo.py" to run in the default configuration on Pong.

-Here's a graph of performance on Pong with the default configuration, smoothed via rolling average with window size 10:
+Here's a graph of performance on Pong with the default configuration:

 ![PPO performance graph for Pong](http://coreystaten.github.io/assets/ppo.png)